ArinZBryan/A-Level-Notes/Physics/Mechanics/Harmonic Motion.md

 ## Simple Harmonic Motion
 SHM (Simple Harmonic Motion) is a regular oscillation where the acceleration of an object is proportional to the displacement from the equilibrium, and directed towards the equilibrium.
+In simpler terms, there must always be a restoring force that always acts towards the equilibrium point, and is of magnitude proportional to the displacement from that point.

 ### Equations